One choice, twice the opportunity

 - machinable materials: mild steel, stainless steel, aluminium, copper, brass, galvanized

-One laser and a cutting head for two complementary jobs, tube and sheet, each with performance equal to that of a dedicated system.
+A single laser and cutting head for two complementary processes, tube and sheet metal, with performance equal to that of a dedicated machine.

 LC5 is the answer when a small footprint is required or if the production load does not justify the use of two separate systems.

-Change instantly from sheet to tube without the need for additional set up or tooling.
+Change instantly from sheet to pipe without the need for additional set up or tooling.
 Use your time making production not making changeovers.